Willow ptarmigan: Description

-The willow ptarmigan is a medium to large ground-dwelling bird and is the most numerous of the three species of ptarmigan.
-Males and females are about the same size, the adult length varying between 35 and 44 cm with a wingspan ranging from 60 and 65 cm.
-The weight is 430 to 810 g.
-It is deep-chested and has a fairly long neck, a broad bill, short feathered legs and a moderately short rounded tail.
-In the summer, the male's plumage is marbled brown, with a reddish hue to the neck and breast, a black tail and white wings and underparts.
-It has a red semicircular comb above each eye, which become red and prominent in the breeding season.
-The female is similar in appearance but with much smaller eye combs and has brown feathers scattered among the white feathers on her belly.
+The willow ptarmigan is a medium to large, ground-dwelling bird and is the most numerous of the three species of ptarmigan.
+Males and females are about the same size, with the adult length varying between 35 and 44 cm with a wingspan ranging from 60 to 65 cm.
+Its weight is 430 to 810 g.
+It is deep-chested and has a fairly long neck, a broad bill, short, feathered legs, and a moderately short, rounded tail.
+In the summer, the male's plumage is marbled brown, with a reddish hue to the neck and breast, a black tail, and white wings and underparts.
+It has red, semicircular combs above the eyes, which become red and prominent in the breeding season.
+The female is similar in appearance, but with much smaller eye combs and has brown feathers scattered among the white feathers on her belly.
 During winter, the body plumage and two central tail feathers of both sexes becomes completely white, except for the black outer rectrices.
 Their wing feathers remain white all year round.
 Immature birds resemble the adults.